 Kale and Sausage Soup

 This sausage and kale soup requires absolutely no browning of meat or prep other than chopping (the fat from the sausage means there are no extra ingredients needed to keep the “meatballs” together).
-Perhaps our favorite ingredient addition?
-Butternut squash, which adds a smooth consistency and beautiful bright pop of color.
+Our favorite ingredient addition: butternut squash, which adds a smooth consistency and beautiful bright pop of color.
 Just make sure to omit the beans.

 Chicken and Broccoli Rabe Chili